Emergency Student LoansEmail This Article

 Set up some time with your financial aid office.
 They can let you know if you are eligible for any additional federal aid funds, like student loans, or your eligibility for a Direct PLUS loans.

-Unlike the Direct Stafford Loan program, the Direct PLUS loan program will allow you to borrow funds up to your school’s determined Cost of Attendance, minus other financial aid received.
+Unlike the Direct Stafford Loan program, the Direct PLUS loan program will allow you to borrow funds up to your school’s determined cost of attendance (COA), minus other financial aid received.
 Now, if you’re an undergraduate student you’re not eligible to borrow a PLUS loan, but your parents may be.
 If you’re a graduate student, this could be an option for additional funding.

 Also, if you take some time to meet with your school, they may be able to explain different campus resources (like housing, food, healthcare, career counseling) available to you.